adam-test-acc/test-repo-2/README.md

 # test-repo-2

-This is the first file of the first Git repo.
+This is the first file of the first Git.